ethank5149/nls-research/README.md

-# Multi-Peak Ground States of the Nonlinear Schrödinger Equation with External Potential
+# Multi-Peak Ground-State Solutions for the Nonlinear Schrödinger Equation with External Potential

-Mathematical research on multi-peak ground-state solutions of the stationary NLS with external potential in the high-energy regime ($E \to \infty$), using concentration compactness and Lyapunov-Schmidt reduction.
+Mathematical research on multi-peak ground-state solutions of the stationary NLS with external potential in the high-energy regime ($E \to \infty$), using concentration compactness and Lyapunov–Schmidt reduction.
 The work establishes existence and classification of ground-state configurations with multiple concentration peaks at a non-degenerate local maximum of the potential $V$.

 ## Authors